oceanflux-ghg/FluxEngine/README.md

     •   A move toward an API-like toolkit, beyond a simple set of commandline tools
     •   A more modularised structure to the code including modular k parameterisation and data pre-processing to facilitate easy extension
     •   Metadata and default options specified in an xml file (settings.xml)
+    •   Automatic validation scripts for SOCATv4 and Takahashi09